Using COLOR to achieve VIBRANT LANDSCAPES

 Warm colors surrounded by cool colors will be perceived as warmer, while likewise, a cool color surrounded by warm colors will feel cooler.

 This type of contrast is very typical in landscapes.
-Normally, the distant part of the landscape is cold because it blends in with the atmosphere, but if you want to bring the focus of attention to this area you can break the rule and use warm colours in areas that would normally be cold, as in the following example.
+Normally, the distant part of the landscape is cold because it blends in with the atmosphere, but if you want to bring the focus to this area you can break the rule and use warm colours in areas that would normally be cold, as in the following example.

 (E) Color palette